-There is a growing selection of vegan and gelatin-free prenatal vitamins out there, so it can be challenging to know which one is best for you.
+There is a growing selection of vegan, gelatin-free and halal prenatal vitamins, so knowing which one is best for you can be challenging.
 For example, if you have a gluten allergy or celiac disease or experience a lot of morning sickness, your doctor may recommend one over the other.
-Otherwise, it can be helpful to try different brands and see what works the best for you.
+Otherwise, trying different brands and seeing what works best for you can be helpful.
 Make sure to check your prenatal vitamins with your doctor to be on the safe side!

 Don’t forget to fill out the form below for your free gelatin-free prenatal vitamins comparison chart.
 This chart will help you quickly make an informed decision on your next prenatal vitamins.

 Which of these prenatal vitamins do you like best?

 This post is all about gelatin-free prenatal vitamins

 If you’re pregnant, check out the post Labor and Delivery with Modesty in Mind to learn about all things birthing and modesty.

 BSc, Atli Arnarson, PhD.
 “Folic Acid vs. Folate — What’s the Difference?”
 Healthline, Healthline, 19 Aug.
 2019, www.healthline.com/nutrition/folic-acid-vs-folate#folic-acid.

 Editor.
 American Pregnancy Association.
 American Pregnancy Association, americanpregnancy.org/healthy-pregnancy/pregnancy-health-wellness/pregnancy-vitamins-nutrients.
 Accessed 15 Oct.
 2021.